WOCMES 2010 - World Congress for Middle Eastern Studies

 - Delfina Serrano (Madrid/Abu Dhabi): The Raha Beach Waterfront Project in Abu Dhabi

-- Christian Steiner (Mainz): Simulated Urbanity: The Hyperrealisation of Urban Development in Dubai
+- Christian Steiner (Mainz): Simulated Urbanity: The Hyperrealisation of Urban Development

 - Steffen Wippel (Berlin/Leipzig): Between Reality and Hyperreality: Port and Tourism